Eve-G99/Neu-6250-Data-Structure-and-Algorithms/README.md

 # NEU 6205 - Program Structure and Algorithms

-This repository serves as a digital archive for all my assignments, projects, and comprehensive work for the NEU 6205 Course, covering Program Structure and Algorithms.
+This repository serves as a digital archive for all my assignments, projects, and comprehensive work for the NEU 6205 Course on Spring 2023, covering Program Structure and Algorithms.

 ## Course Description